ineelp/CineStream/README.md

 API Keys 🔑
 - Please enter your API Key from The Movie Database into Services/APIConfig.json: https://www.themoviedb.org/?language=en-US
-- You'll also need a key from Google Developer Console for the Youtube API: https://console.cloud.google.com/
+- You'll also need a key from Google Developer Console for the YouTube API: https://console.cloud.google.com/

 Build & run ▶️
 - In Xcode: